not-sponsored/distend/README.md

 </pre>
 </div>

-The fan finally whirred to a stop as the sun peeked over the horizon.
-After cracking an entire night, my tired laptop had given up.
-Wiping the sleep from my eyes, I noted that 0 hashes were cracked.
-I was frustrated because I knew some details about the password behind the hash, but I could not find a simple solution that would allow me to generate a targeted word list by modifying an existing generic list with the extra details.
-Thus, Distend was born.

-If you have a good word list, and you have some extra details surrounding the password in question such as
+Do you have a good word list?
+Perhaps you also have specific intel about the password in question such as

 - Date of birth
 - Mother's maiden name